hollyabrams/capstone-project-2/README.md

-# Mode - E-commerce Site
+# Mode - Ecommerce Site
 ![Mode](frontend/public/mode.gif)

 Mode is a web application that allows users to explore, learn about, and purchase various products online.